P O X!

 Can We Now Count Our Children?

-Imagine, though, what would happen if the old Plague in its true original colours (the same genes as the original Plague) returned to our modern communities today?
+Now imagine what would happen if the old Plague in its true original colours (the same genes as the original Plague) returned to our modern communities today?
 Would we begin to die in our millions, or a third of Ireland’s population and the same proportion in Europe be wiped out as before?
+And bear in mind that as it turns out, black rats and their fleas may be innocent after all!
+Therefore, no amount of avoiding them, or cleaning up rat-infested cesspits, would limit the spread of the Plague to-day.

-Many, particularly older diseases, are viewed as having become somehow naturally extinct; living on only in our folk memory, or gotten consigned to the old dusty medical journals as curiosities of the past.
-However, unbeknownst to ourselves, it seems that Nature has an incredibly long-term memory for such pathogen/host battles of the past.
-She apparently has left an imprint of the best strategy to take when dealing with such clever pathogens – leaving us with something of immense value to pass on silently to our children – even if we had long ago forgotten these devastations – thankfully, our immune cells haven’t.
+In summary, Nature appears to have an incredibly long-term memory for such pathogen/host battles of the past – leaving us with something of immense value to pass on silently to our children.
+Therefore, even if we had all but forgotten these devastations – thankfully, our immune cells haven’t.

-Thankfully, therefore, we can now count our children because our ancestors have had the Plague, the Pox and just about everything else that has ever circulated in the past.
-Otherwise, the earth would be colonised by bacteria and viruses and not much else.
+Thankfully, as this study aims to demonstrate, it would appear that we can now count our children because our ancestors have had the Plague, the Pox and just about everything else that has ever circulated in the past.
+Now, isn’t that a relief?

 Read on to explore natural immunity within its historical context and the newly emerging molecular science behind it...